BCMA & Heritage BC

 It is our top priority to offer a safe and enjoyable conference for all and to send you home brimming with ideas and inspiration.
 In addition to following all local health orders and policies of our host venues, we are implementing additional safety measures to protect the most vulnerable among us.
 Should local health orders or policies change in a way that affects your registration (i.e. capacity limit decrease), we will be in touch with delegates about a change of plans.

 If you are feeling ill (COVID symptoms or otherwise), please do not attend the conference.
-Please consider taking a rapid test before travelling to Victoria for the conference.
+Please consider taking a rapid test before traveling to Victoria for the conference.
+The symptoms of COVID-19 have evolved, here is a look at the most recent list of symptoms.

 If you experience symptoms of illness during the conference, please inform the organizing team and return to your accommodation.
 If you develop COVID symptoms up to 10 days after you return home, please get in touch with us via email so we can inform other attendees of a possible exposure.